Jalisco Mexican Food: Dishes that Will Enchant You

 jalisco mexican food

-Mexican dessert
+Mexican dessert.

 Borrego al pastor de Tapalpa (Tapalpa sheep)